brugal/wolfcamql/README-wolfcam.txt

 * 'wcrealtime' general shader keyword added.
 This allows shader time updated using real time instead of time adjusted for timescale, pause, and video frames.

   This was added mostly to allow the console shader to run at the same rate regardless of the settings listed above.

+* quake live 'novlcollapse' shader option to prevent ignoring of lightmaps with r_vertexLight option

 * cg_quadKillCounter (same as quakelive)
 * cg_battleSuitKillCounter (same as quakelive)